 General guidelines: The Lit is open to current students and alums at LaGuardia Community College (CUNY).

 The Lit publishes an issue once a year, during the spring semester.

-General guidelines: Submissions open in the Spring II semester and close in Fall II each year.
-Finalists will be notified in the Spring I semester immediately following, and published in the online journal that term.
+Submissions open in the Spring II (July) semester and close in Fall II (February) each year.
+Writers and artists will be notified about the status of their submission in the Spring I semester immediately following, and published in the online journal that term.

 You may only submit to one genre.
 We only consider previously unpublished materials (this includes blogs, personal websites, other publications, social media — you get the drift).
 See the particulars for what we’re looking for in each genre and submit below, via GoogleForms.
+If your work has already been published in The Lit, please wait a year from your last publication to submit again.
 Contact us at email@example.com with any questions.

 The Lit asks for first-time electronic publication rights, and we ask that you acknowledge a piece was published here first if your work is re-printed/published elsewhere; by submitting to us you are agreeing to these terms.